Medvedev91/Option1/README.md

 ## Workspaces

-Feature to setup sets of shortcuts for different projects.
+Setup sets of shortcuts for different projects.

 I work on two projects: `Option1` and `timeto.me`.
 I got used to press `⌥-3` to open `Xcode`.
 This means when I work on `Option1` I want `⌥-3` opens `Xcode - Option1`, but when I work on `timeto.me` the same `⌥-3` should open `Xcode - timeto.me`.